karpathy/karpathy.github.io/nntutorial.md

 ```

 Looks like that worked!
 Lets now try to interpret intuitively what just happened.
 The circuit wants to output higher values.
 The last gate saw inputs `q = 3, z = -4` and computed output `-12`.
-This induced a force on both `q` and `z`: To increase the output value, the circuit "wants" `z` to increase, as can be seen by the positive value of the derivative(`derivative_f_wrt_z = +3`).
+"Pulling" upwards on this output value induced a force on both `q` and `z`: To increase the output value, the circuit "wants" `z` to increase, as can be seen by the positive value of the derivative(`derivative_f_wrt_z = +3`).
 Again, the size of this derivative can be interpreted as the magnitude of the force.
 On the other hand, `q` felt a stronger and downward force, since `derivative_f_wrt_q = -4`.
+In other words the circuit wants `q` to decrease, with a force of `4`.

 Now we get to the second, `+` gate which outputs `q`.
-The `+` gate computes its derivatives and we see that it wants both `x` and `y` to increase, because this is how its output value (`q`) would become larger.
+By default, the `+` gate computes its derivatives which tells us how to change `x` and `y` to make `q` higher.
 BUT!
 Here is the **crucial point**: the gradient on `q` was computed as negative (`derivative_f_wrt_q = -4`), so the circuit wants `q` to *decrease*, and with a force of `4`!
-So if `q` wants to contribute to making the final output value larger, it needs to listen to the gradient signal coming from the top.
+So if the `+` gate wants to contribute to making the final output value larger, it needs to listen to the gradient signal coming from the top.
 In this particular case, it needs to apply tugs on `x,y` opposite of what it would normally apply, and with a force of `4`, so to speak.
-The multiplication by `-4` seen in the chain rule achieves exactly this: instead of applying a force on both `x` and `y` to increase by `1`, the gradient on both `x` and `y` becomes `1 x -4 = -4`.
+The multiplication by `-4` seen in the chain rule achieves exactly this: instead of applying a positive force of `+1` on both `x` and `y` (the local derivative), the full circuit's gradient on both `x` and `y` becomes `1 x -4 = -4`.
 This makes sense: the circuit wants both `x` and `y` to get smaller because this will make `q` smaller, which in turn will make `f` larger.

-> "If this makes sense, you understand backpropagation."
+> If this makes sense, you understand backpropagation.

-Lets **recap** once again what we learned.
-In the previous chapter we saw that in the case of a single gate (or a single expression), we can derive the analytic gradient using simple calculus.
+Lets **recap** once again what we learned:

+- In the previous chapter we saw that in the case of a single gate (or a single expression), we can derive the analytic gradient using simple calculus.
 We interpreted the gradient as a force, or a tug on the inputs that pulls them in a direction which would make this gate's output higher.

-In case of multiple gates everything stays pretty much the same way: every gate is hanging out by itself completely unaware of the circuit it is embedded in.
-Some inputs come in and the gate computes the derivate with respect to the inputs.
+- In case of multiple gates everything stays pretty much the same way: every gate is hanging out by itself completely unaware of the circuit it is embedded in.
+Some inputs come in and the gate computes its output and the derivate with respect to the inputs.
 The *only* difference now is that suddenly, something can pull on this gate from above.
 That's the gradient of the final circuit output value with respect to the ouput this gate computed.
-It is the circuit asking the gate to output higher or lower numbers.
-The gate simply takes this pull and multiplies it to all the pulls it computed for its inputs before (chain rule).
+It is the circuit asking the gate to output higher or lower numbers, and with some force.
+The gate simply takes this force and multiplies it to all the forces it computed for its inputs before (chain rule).
 This has the desired effect:

-- If a gate experiences a strong positive pull from above, it will also pull harder on its own inputs.
+1. If a gate experiences a strong positive pull from above, it will also pull harder on its own inputs, scaled by the force it is experiencing from above
-- And if it experiences a negative tug, this means that circuit wants its value to decrease not increase, so it will flip the force of the pull on its inputs to make its own output value smaller.
+2. And if it experiences a negative tug, this means that circuit wants its value to decrease not increase, so it will flip the force of the pull on its inputs to make its own output value smaller.

 > A nice picture to have in mind is that as we pull on the circuit's output value at the end, this induces pulls downward through the entire circuit, all the way down to the inputs.